Rachel-5-A/Snake-Game/README.md

 If you would like to contribute to this project, feel free to submit a pull request or open an issue.

+## License
+This project is licensed under the terms of the MIT license.
+Please see the LICENSE file for full details.

 ## Credits

 This game was inspired by the Udemy course: 100 Days of Code: The Complete Python Pro Bootcamp for 2023 by Angela Yu.
 Feel free to use this code as a starting point for your own projects.